-- 2. Date of service; - 3.
-Place of service; - 4.
-Modality, such as telehealth audio-visual, audio-only, in-person; - 5.
+- 4. Modality, such as telehealth audio-visual, audio-only, in-person; - 5.
 Start and end time of service, as performed; - 6.
 Procedure code or type of service provided; - 7.
 Any additional requirements in the specific MSM provider type policy and billing guides; - 8.
 Name, credentials and signature of the actual rendering provider, including date of signature; and - 9.
-If the record consists of multiple pages, the recipient's name, date of service and page number must appear on each page. - G. Documentation may be recorded and maintained as either paper records or electronic health records (EHR).

-DRAFT MTL 03/19-OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 103 MEDICAID SERVICES MANUAL Subject: PROVIDER RULES AND REQUIREMENTS natures.
-Signature stamps are not allowed be scanned and maintained as an electronic red EHR. cumented and maintained with specialized ate, time and author of each entry in an and passwords.
-Each user must sign a ized users must have individual username n acknowledgement that they will not shar vider organization must maintain thi ontractor's file.
-H. Regardless of whether documentation is a paper record or an electronic health documents must clearly identify all original content, without deletion.
-Doc containing amendments, corrections or addenda must: 1.
-Clearly and permanently identify any such; and amendment, correction or delayed entry a 2.
-Clearly indicate the date and author of and any amendment, correction or delayed entry 3.
-Clearly identify all original content, w ithout deletion.
+If the record consists of multiple pages, the recipient's name, date of service and page number must appear on each page. - G. Documentation may be recorded and maintained as either paper records or electronic health records (EHR). - 1.
+Paper records require original ink signatures.
+Signature stamps are not allowed.
+The completed, signed document may be scanned and maintained as an electronic file such as a PDF.
+This is not considered EHR. - 2.
+EHRs must be documented and maintained with specialized EHR software which records the date, time, and author of each entry in an unalterable form. - 3.
+If a provider is using EHR, all authorized users must have individual usernames and passwords.
+Each user must sign an acknowledgement that they will not share their login credentials.
+The provider organization must maintain this acknowledgement in the employee's/contractor's file. - H. Regardless of whether documentation is a paper record or an EHR, documents must clearly identify all original content, without deletion.
+Documents containing amendments, corrections or addenda must: - 1.
+Clearly and permanently identify any amendment, correction, or delayed entry as such; and - 2.
+Clearly indicate the date and author of any amendment, correction, or delayed entry; and - 3.
+Clearly identify all original content, without deletion; and - 4.
+If the amendment, correction, or delayed entry is made by someone other than the original author: